ameistad/haloy/README.md

     - Important: Log out and log back in for the group change to take effect, or run `newgrp docker` in your current shell.
     - Test it: `docker ps` (should work without sudo).

+> ⚠️ **Note:** Adding your user to the `docker` group gives it root-equivalent access to Docker.
+Only do this for trusted users.
+If you prefer you can skip this step and run Haloy with `sudo` (e.g., `sudo haloy init`).

 ### Initialize Haloy 🚀

 ```bash